 The urinary bladder is a muscular sac in the pelvis, just above and behind the pubic bone.
 When empty, the bladder is about the size and shape of a pear.

-Urine is made in the kidneys, and travels down two tubes called ureters to the bladder.
-The bladder stores urine, allowing urination to be infrequent and voluntary.
-The bladder is lined by layers of muscle tissue that stretch to accommodate urine.
-The normal capacity of the bladder is 400 to 600 mL.
+Urine is made in the kidneys and travels down two tubes called ureters to the bladder.
+The bladder stores urine, allowing urination to be infrequent and controlled.
+The bladder is lined by layers of muscle tissue that stretch to hold urine.
+The normal capacity of the bladder is 400-600 mL.